JustinGuese/website-hugo-aigenticvibes/content/english/liveproducts/DocumentChat.md

   title: "DocumentChat: Chat with Your Documents!"
   content: "ChatGPT & co are too general?
 DocumentChat knows your uploaded documents and responds with specific company knowledge including sources!
 Upload your documents and emails, and ask our AI questions about them.
 It will remember all notes and emails, and respond with specific company knowledge!
 Have a team?
 Build a knowledge base that only your team can see!"
   note: "No credit card required.
 Works in all browsers."
+  microcopy: "Start in minutes.
+No credit card required and a free tier available for testing with your own documents."
   image:
     src: "/images/banner.jpg"
     alt: "DocumentChat - Your AI-Powered Document Assistant"